mchirino89/mchirino89.github.io/_posts/books/2021-07-28-drivingTechChange.md

 title:  "📖 Books I've read: Driving Technical Change (by  Terrence Ryan)"
 excerpt: How then do you properly influence your peers into adopting practices and technologies you're pushing foward?
 categories: books
-tags: [books, developer, software, coding, people]
+tags: [engineering, developer, software, coding, people]
 ---

 [drivingTechChange]: https://amzn.to/3ePK00T